NFL Ratings: Trump Effect Topped By Good Football

 Good football trumped politics in regards to NFL ratings, according to a USA Today study released Tuesday after examining the sports’ televised viewership in 37 markets in 2016 and 2017.

-The newspaper reported that they did find some evidence of a so-called “Trump effect” after the President Donald Trump bashed the NFL for allowing players to knee in silent protest during the national anthem over that time, but added it was “at best, weak.”
+The newspaper reported that they did find some evidence of a so-called “Trump effect” after President Donald Trump bashed the NFL for allowing players to take a knee in silent protest during the national anthem over that time, but added it was “at best, weak.”

 “What really stood out was that people stuck with football if there was a ‘football reason’ to watch,” the USA Today study concluded after examining data from Comscore.
 “The data show that quality football and home team loyalty drove the TV audience far more than political tribalism.”